 In order to maximize the potential for interaction, in place of traditional oral paper presentations, we will feature shorter panel presentations with ample time for discussion, a poster reception with lightning talks, and themed seminars with experts from the Emory community, including Sander Gilman, Rosemarie Garland-Thomson, Sherman James, Deboleena Roy, Dabney Evans, Paul Root Wolpe, Hannah Cooper, and Abigail Sewell, on topics ranging from police brutality, to disability bioethics, to gender in the laboratory.

 The conference will include a performance by Full Radius Dance, an Atlanta-based physically integrated professional dance company, and a discussion with the filmmaker of a documentary about the company.
 Throughout the two-day conference, there will be ample opportunity to converse and make connections with a wide range of thinkers.

-The conference is brought to you by the following Emory departments and organizations: Science & Society; the Departments of Film, Theater, Women’s, Gender, & Sexuality Studies, History, French & Italian, English, and Neuroscience & Behavioral Biology; by the Visual Scholarship Initiative, Global & Postcolonial Studies, the Disability Studies Initiative, the Center for Mind, Brain, and Culture, the Fox Center for Humanistic Inquiry, and the James Weldon Johnson Institute.
+The conference is brought to you by the following Emory departments and organizations: Science & Society; the Departments of Film, Theater, Women’s, Gender, & Sexuality Studies, History, French & Italian, English, Program in the Socio-Contextual Determinants of Health, Neuroscience & Behavioral Biology; by the Office of the Provost, Laney Graduate School’s New Thinkers New Leaders Fund, the Hightower Fund, the Graduate Student Council, Rollins School of Public Health, Visual Scholarship Initiative, Global & Postcolonial Studies, the Disability Studies Initiative, the Center for Mind, Brain, and Culture, the Psychoanalytic Studies Program, the Fox Center for Humanistic Inquiry, and the James Weldon Johnson Institute.